MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/pbi-influence-db.md

 ## Support

-* **Dashboard support** Contact Workplace Analytics support about onboarding, usage, and interpretation of the data contained within the dashboard.
+* **Dashboard support.** Contact Workplace Analytics support about onboarding, usage, and interpretation of the data contained within the dashboard.
-* **Workplace Analytics support** Refer to [Workplace Analytics documentation](../index.md) or [Workplace Analytics Support](../overview/getting-support.md) for additional help.
+* **Workplace Analytics support.** Refer to [Workplace Analytics documentation](../index.md) or [Workplace Analytics Support](../overview/getting-support.md) for additional help.
-* **Support with other Microsoft products and tools** Support for Power BI and other tools used in the context of this dashboard can be found through each product's associated support channels.
+* **Support with other Microsoft products and tools.** Support for Power BI and other tools used in the context of this dashboard can be found through each product's associated support channels.

 ## Related topics